Essential Quality: 2021: Three-Year-Old Season

 Essential Quality made his three-year-old debut on February 27 in the Southwest Stakes at Oaklawn Park.
 The race had originally been scheduled for the middle of the month but had been delayed because of extreme weather.
-Essential Quality went off as the 9-10 favorite ahead of Jackie's Warrior in a seven horse field.
-Over a sloppy track, Jackie's Warrior went to the early lead while Essential Quality rated a few lengths behind at the outside of the pack.
+Essential Quality went off as the 9–10 favorite ahead of Jackie's Warrior in a seven horse field.
+Over a sloppy track, Jackie's Warrior went to the early lead while Essential Quality rated a few lengths behind at the outside the pack.
 Moving four-wide around the final turn, Essential Quality kicked to the lead and drew off to win by 4 1/4 lengths over Spielberg, with Jackie's Warrior in third.
 After the race, Essential Quality ranked third on the leaderboard for the 2021 Road to the Kentucky Derby.

-Essential Quality ran next in the Blue Grass Stakes at Keeneland on April 3, where he went off as the 1-2 favorite in a field of nine that was "short on pace", meaning there were no horses that preferred to run from the front.
-Essential Quality broke poorly, then settled just behind and to the outside of Highly Motivated, who took the lead and set moderate fractions.
+Essential Quality ran next in the Blue Grass Stakes at Keeneland on April 3, where he went off as the 1–2 favorite in a field of nine that was "short on pace", meaning there were no horses that preferred to run from the front.
+Essential Quality broke poorly, then settled just behind and to the outside Highly Motivated, who took the lead and set moderate fractions.
 The two horses remained a half length apart for much of the race, until Essential Quality finally began to gain ground in deep stretch to win by a neck.
 "That other horse was fighting, and I thought we weren't going to get him," said Saez.
 "But I always had faith in Essential Quality.
 He's a nice horse.
 No matter how fast or slow the pace, he always wants to be first at the wire."
 Cox felt the race would set up both horses perfectly for the 2021 Kentucky Derby.